-This Statement of Intent (SoI) is submitted by the Board of Directors of Enable Services Limited (ESL) and is prepared in accordance with Section 64(1) of the Local Government Act 2002.
+This Statement of Intent (Sol) is submitted by the Board of Directors of Enable Services Limited (ESL) and is prepared in accordance with Section 64(1) of the Local Government Act 2002.
+ESL is a council-controlled trading organisation (CCTO) for the purposes of the Local Government Act 2002.

-The SoI specifies the objectives, the nature and scope of the activities to be undertaken, and the performance targets and other measures by which the performance of the company may be judged in relation to its objectives, amongst other requirements.
-The SoI covers the activities of ESL and its investment in the associate Enable Networks Limited (ENL) which is jointly owned by the Crown and ESL.
+The SoI specifies the objectives, the nature and scope of the activities to be undertaken, and the performance targets and other measures by which the performance of ESL may be judged in relation to its objectives, amongst other requirements.
+The SoI covers the activities of ESL and its investment in its associate Enable Networks Limited (ENL and/or Enable), which is jointly owned by Crown Fibre Holdings Limited (CFH) and ESL.

-The process of negotiation and determination of an acceptable SoI is a public and legally-required expression of the accountability relationship between the company and its shareholder, Christchurch City Holdings Ltd (CCHL).
-The SoI is reviewed annually with CCHL and covers a three year period.
+The process of negotiation and determination of an acceptable Sol is a public and legally-required expression of the accountability relationship between the company and its shareholder, Christchurch City Holdings Limited (CCHL).
+The Sol is reviewed annually with CCHL and covers a three year period.